 We recommend you visit a restaurant of your choice and try it out.
 Need suggestion?
 Here are some of the top places serving the best Maui Poke Bowls: Eskimo Candy Seafood Market & Cafe, Tin Roof Maui, South Maui Fish Company

-Note: Make an advance reservation as most restaurants and hotels are overwhelmed with guests.
+Note: Make a reservation early as most restaurants and hotels are overwhelmed with guests.

 Get Christmas Ready With The Shops at Wailea

 There’s no Christmas without shopping.
-In fact, this should have been point #1!
+That is point #1!

 Nevertheless, we are here to recommend you the one stop you should make for all your shopping needs: